A Nucleus of Uninstructed Believers

 Paul's message did not go unopposed.
 Voices of unbelief forced him to engage in heated debate.
 Yet he was equal to the challenge.
 No doubt the pressure of being contradicted helped him to sharpen his arguments and win more supporters.
 But as the debate drew on, his opponents slipped into a rigidity of mind and hardness of heart that made further debate pointless.
-Moreover, their rhetoric was becoming ugly.
-They began to bring evil accusations against Paul and against Christians generally.
+Moreover, their words were becoming ugly.
+They began to bring evil accusations against Paul and "that way," which, as we have said before, was a term that people in the apostolic era often used for the Christian movement.
 So, the time came when Paul decided to gather followers and leave the synagogue.

 They chose the school of Tyrannus as their new meeting place.
 We are not told whether Tyrannus himself was a believer.
 If he was typical of schoolmasters in the Greek world, he gave lectures every day on such subjects as philosophy and rhetoric to whoever wished to hear them, whether young or old.
 Today's young people would be thrilled to attend such a school, which ordinarily continued only until 11 o'clock in the morning.